RobinBuschmann/express-controllers/README.md

 **Since DRY is not satisfied, all these issues will probably result in bugs**

 ## Solution
-`express-controllers` solves the previously discussed problems for you.
+`express-versioning` solves the previously discussed problems for you.
 So that you don't need to repeat yourself:

 ### Getting Started
 1. **Create file structure for controllers**